adriqnn/SoftUni/02_ProgrammingFundamentals/_14_BonusTasks/_02_HTTPBasics/03_PATCH.md

 # Postman PATCH:

-Updating a specific trip with the following PATCH request: `https://trips-48955.firebaseio.com/trips/-MIJ0HydEYF0x6fljO55.json`;
+Updating a specific record with the following PATCH request: `https://trips-48955.firebaseio.com/trips/-MIJ0HydEYF0x6fljO55.json`;

 Adding the following object to the PATCH request body: